aruidev/md-juice/readme.md

   </tr>
 </table>

 **md-juice** is a tiny, token‑driven CSS theme for rendered Markdown.
-Drop it in, wrap output with `.markdown-body`, override a few variables—done.
+Drop it in, wrap output with a lightweight scope `.md-juice` + `.markdown-body`, override a few variables—done.

 Framework agnostic — it can be used in any environment or setup.
 Compatible with popular Markdown renderers (ngx-markdown, marked, markdown-it, React Markdown) and works seamlessly within modern frameworks (React, Angular, Astro, plain HTML, etc.).